The-Domecode/domecode-opensource/README.md

 <a href="https://ko-fi.com/C0C4226J0"><img src="https://www.ko-fi.com/img/githubbutton_sm.svg"/></a>
 </p>

+## Note

+We need maintainers.
+Please get in touch with [Arth Tyagi](mailto:founder@domecode.com).
+You can start off by working on the issues too, making PRs, and suggesting new features.
+If your code is good, you'll be made a maintainer of DomeCode.

 ## What is DomeCode?🤔

 [DomeCode](https://domecode.com) is a coding platform that unifies the coding experience by providing all relevant resources and tools in a single platform.